Radek Faksa: Professional

 Faksa with the Texas Stars during the 2015–16 season.

-Faksa participated in the Stars' 2014 training camp ahead of the 2014–15 season but was re-assigned to their AHL affiliate before the start of the season.
+Faksa participated in the Stars' 2014 training camp ahead of the 2014–15 season but was reassigned to their AHL affiliate before the start of the season.
 He accumulated four goals and 10 points in 32 games for Texas before sustaining the season-ending shoulder injury in mid-January.
 He recovered for training camp the following season and gained 15 pounds of muscle.
 After participating in the Stars' training camp, Faksa was returned to the AHL for the 2015–16 season.
 He played one game with the Texas Stars, tallying two goals, before being recalled to the NHL level on 16 October.
 Faksa made his NHL debut the following night against the Florida Panthers, while skating on a line with Antoine Roussel and Colton Sceviour.
 He later scored his first career NHL goal on 6 November 2015, in a 4–1 win over the Carolina Hurricanes.
 Faksa remained with the Stars until 10 January when he was returned to the AHL after playing in 18 games.
 Faksa played in 27 games for the Texas Stars, and accumulated 16 goals and 22 assists, before being recalled in February as a replacement for Jason Spezza.
 Faksa remained at the NHL level for the remainder of the regular season, where he became a mainstay on the Stars' third line between Aleš Hemský and Antoine Roussel.
 He was credited as being one of the main reasons why the Stars were in a playoff position despite significant injuries to several forwards.
 Faksa finished the regular season with five goals and seven assists for 12 points through 45 games.

 Faksa made his NHL postseason debut in Game 1 of the 2016 Stanley Cup playoffs against the Minnesota Wild.
 He scored his first playoff goal in his debut and recorded three hits and one block in the Stars' 4–0 win over the Wild.
 After the Stars eliminated the Wild, they met with the St. Louis Blues in the Western Conference second round.
 While continuing to play on the Stars' third line, Faksa scored the game-winning goal of Game 1 to lift the Stars 2–1 over the Blues.
 He recorded his third goal of the postseason in Game 4 and finished the playoffs with three goals and two assists.
 At the time, his three goals were the second-most scored by a Dallas Stars rookie in the postseason since 1994.